Board of Trustees

 Members of the Academy Trust

-Rev Canon Alan Robson – Chair of Governors
+Rev Canon Alan Robson – Chair of Board of Trustees

 Alan has previously been a Chair of Governors at Wooton CE Primary, Spilsby Primary, Toynton All Saints Primary and De Aston Academy.
 He is a Methodist Minister, as well as a Canon of Honour at Lincoln Cathedral.
 Alan is Lincolnshire’s Agricultural Chaplain and a board member at Hill Holt Wood, Green Synergy, Lincolnshire Rural Support Network and the Education Committee of Lincolnshire Agricultural Society.

 Louis is a solicitor and lecturer specialising in immigration law, employment law and matters of general litigation.
 He currently teaches at the University of Lincoln whilst also providing legal consultancy services as an associate at In-House (PBS) Limited.

 Mr Hardy has led SRPA as Head Teacher since September 2018 securing a ‘Good’ Ofsted outcome in November 2019 and received the Lincolnshire Headmaster of the Year Award in 2022.
 As an experienced school leader and Local Leader in Education, he leads on the implementation of the Trust’s strategy as well as mentoring and coaching other Head teachers at varying stages of their career.

 Simon is an engineering manager for Siemens Energy in Lincoln, with operational responsibility for two teams.
 He has held various positions in his 27 years employment with the company including working overseas as part of multi-disciplinary, multi-cultural teams.
 He is a registered Chartered Engineer and member of the Institute of Engineering and Technology.